josephbudd/kickwasm/README.md

-# kickwasm version 4.0.1 experimental because syscall/js is experimental
+# kickwasm version 4.0.2 experimental because syscall/js is experimental

-I didn't realize that the go syscall/js package was experimental.
-With go version 1.12 I found that out the hard way.

-There fore **Kickwasm is EXPERIMENTAL**.
+The go syscall/js package is experimental, there fore **Kickwasm is EXPERIMENTAL**.

 Its current primary scope is to keep up with the changes in the EXPERIMENTAL go syscall/js package.
 Kickwasm is currently compatible with go version 1.12.

+## Changes in version 4.0.2

+1. kickwasm and the framework source code now pass gofmt with no changes.
+1. The storer implementation code is less verbose.
+1. Corrected documentation in panel callers.
+1, The colors and contacts examples have been rebuilt with kickwasm version 4.0.2.

 ## Framework changes in version 4.0.1